Date Presented Accepted for AOTA INSPIRE 2021 but unable to be presented due to online event limitations

 Individuals with adult-onset muscular dystrophies do not die from the disease but have progressive loss of occupational performance (OP) and quality of life.
 There is no consistent pathway for referral and access to rehab services.
-OTs are underutilized, even though the greatest need is improvement in OP.
+OTs are under-used, even though the greatest need is improvement in OP.
 The lack of guidelines makes outcomes inconsistent.
 To work, gene therapies require muscle bulk.
-OTs may train clients in “muscle protection ” to maintain muscle, giving them a chance at a cure.
+OTs may train clients in muscle protection to maintain muscle, giving them a chance at a cure.

 Additional Authors and Speakers: Kaitlin Graf

 Contributing Authors: Joseph A. Roche